ps-tuebingen-courses/pl1-lecture-notes/src/25-type-systems/type-systems.md

 ```

 Let's now design a type system for this language.
 Most type systems entail a classification of the values into different types.
-In this type system, we choose to define two types, one called BoolType and one called IntType.
+In this type system, we choose to define two types, one called `BoolType` and one called `IntType`.

 ```scala mdoc
 enum Type: